Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 There are two main ways that trajectory data might be collected: (1) Experimentally-determined initial states of the dynamical system, where one must do the best one can with predetermined initial states, and (2) Algorithmically-determined initial states, where the algorithm can select the initial states and then record the dynamics.
 When recovering properties of $\mathcal{K}$, often it is best to have lots of initial states that explore the whole state-space $\Omega$ with a preference of having $M_1$ large and $M_2$ small.
-If $M_2$ is too large, then each trajectory could quickly get trapped in attracting states, making it difficult to recover the global properties of $\mathcal{K}$.
-In~\cref{sec:section3_filter_fin,sec:RES_DMD,res_kern_fin}, we focus on the situation where we have algorithmically-determined initial states and in~\cref{sec:LARGEDIM} we consider an application with experimental-determined initial states.
-The type of trajectory data determines how autocorrelations are calculated.
+If $M_2$ is too large, then each trajectory could quickly get trapped in attracting states, making it difficult to recover the global properties of the dynamical system.